 I look at Zoe C, she shrugs, “It’s McKenzie Chef, don’t ask, you aren’t going to find out anyway.”

-First place we come across is a diner, parking lot is three quarters full, somebody must find the food acceptable.
+First place we come across is a diner, lot is three quarters full, somebody must find the food acceptable.
 I park, we go in, there’s a booth available in one corner.
 The hostess leaves menus after taking drink orders.

 A waitress appears a couple minute later with the drinks, all Diet Coke, “Ready to order?
 This your daughter?
 She’s adorable, shiny auburn hair and cute freckles, bet she’s a handful dad.”